 If you notice a drip or splatter of raw soap batter or lye solution on your skin, stop soaping and clean the area.
 Yes, I want you to stop soaping and take care of those splatters right away, even if you’re in the middle of an oh-so-intricate-and-perfect butterfly swirl.

 There will be another batch of perfect soap, friend, so take care of your skin first.

-Sometimes you won’t notice a splash, but will feel a slight itching or stinging.
+Sometimes you won’t see a splash, but will feel a slight itching or stinging.
 Yep, that’s a tiny bit of lye on your skin.

-Don’t let this scare you off from soaping.
-If you’re careful, you most likely will go your entire soapy life without experiencing a major lye spill.
+If you’re careful, you will most likely go your entire soapy life without experiencing a major lye spill.
 But as with anything it pays to be aware, so knowing how to neutralize lye spills when making soap (safely!) is a must.

-It’s the perfect printable step-by-step guide to walk you through the cold process soap making procedure, plus the lye handling checklist to remind you of those key safety steps and keep you safe.
+Are you ready to start soap making?
+I’d like to offer you this printable step-by-step guide to walk you through the entire cold process soap making procedure, plus the lye handling checklist to remind you of those key safety steps and keep you safe.

 I’m also including a cold process soap recipe that is moisturizing, lathery, and so simple to make.
 Perfect for beginning soap makers!

 The cheat sheets and soap recipe are typically reserved only for students within my course How To Make Soap From Scratch (Even If You’re Crazy Scared of Lye).
 But because I’m committed to helping you become a confident soap maker, I’m offering them to you!